ORESoftware/r2g.example/README.md

 <br>

-1. Clone this repo: ```$ git clone https://github.com/ORESoftware/r2g.example.git`
+1. Clone this repo: ```$ git clone https://github.com/ORESoftware/r2g.example.git```

 <br>

-2. install r2g globally: ```$ npm i -g r2g`
+2. install r2g globally: ```$ npm i -g r2g```

 <br>

 3. Run ```$ r2g test``` at the cloned project root

 >
->  => The first problem is that it says it can't find our package ("r2g.example").
+>  => The first problem is that it says it can't find our package "r2g.example".
 That is because we haven't created the files
->   in the dist/ folder yet.
+>   in the dist folder yet.
 So we build/transpile with tsc.
 This is the first kind of problem r2g can catch.
 >

 <br>